cylc/cylc-doc/src/workflow-design-guide/general-principles.rst

 Task Execution Time Limits
 --------------------------

-Instead of setting job wall clock limits directly in :term:`job runner` directives, use the ``execution time limit`` workflow config item.
+Instead of setting job wallclock limits directly in :term:`job runner` directives, use the ``execution time limit`` workflow config item.
 Cylc automatically derives the correct job runner directives from this, and it is also used to run ``background`` and ``at`` jobs via